facebook/react/docs/docs/tutorial.md

 });
 ```

-Let's call the callback from the `CommentForm` when the user submits the form:
+Now that the callback has been conveniently rendered into the child's properties, we can find and call it from the `CommentForm` when the user submits the form:

 ```javascript{10}
 // tutorial18.js